Pixel 3 XL: How to hide the notch

 Press the back button to leave the About phone section and then tap on Advanced on the System page.
 Next, select Developer options and then scroll down until you find Display Cutout under the Drawing section.
 Tap on Display Cutout and then select Hide.

-The screen will flash, and when it comes back to life, the top portion that normally surrounds the notch will be black, effectively hiding the notch and making the Pixel 3 XL look more like a Pixel 2 XL ($849 at Google Store).
+The screen will flash, and when it comes back to life, the top portion that normally surrounds the notch will be black, effectively hiding the notch and making the Pixel 3 XL look more like a Pixel 2 XL.

 Discuss: Pixel 3 XL: How to hide the notch